mrsimo/minitest-perf/README.md

 the pain points are.
 It's in pretty early beta status, so I'm more than glad to receive bug reports and feature suggestions.

-The current version works with Minitest 5, for Minitest 4 use version 0.0.3.
+The current version works with Minitest 5 thanks to @nateberkopec, for Minitest 4 use version 0.0.3.

 ## How it works